2019–20 Louisiana–Monroe Warhawks women's basketball team

-The 2019–20 Louisiana–Monroe women's basketball team represented the University of Louisiana at Monroe in the 2019–20 NCAA Division I women's basketball season.
+The 2019–20 Louisiana–Monroe Warhawks women's basketball team represented the University of Louisiana at Monroe in the 2019–20 NCAA Division I women's basketball season.
 The Warhawks, led by first year head coach Brooks Donald-Williams, played their home games at Fant–Ewing Coliseum and were members of the Sun Belt Conference.
 They finished the season 3–26, 1–17 in Sun Belt play to finish in dead-last twelfth place.
 They failed to qualify for the Sun Belt women's tournament.

 This was Donald-Williams' first season at the helm of the Warhawks teams following the firing of Jeff Dow in March 2019.
 She came to Louisiana–Monroe after assistant stints at Alabama, Southern Miss, Memphis, and Arkansas–Little Rock and a nine-year stint at the helm of McNeese State's program including four 20+ win seasons, two conference tournament championships, and one regular season championship at McNeese.